lih/Alpha/README.md

     cabal configure --user
     cabal install

-Note: Alpha uses some recent version of certain Haskell libraries and might not compile on old or out-of-date systems.
-Unfortunately, the only way to fix that is to update your system, for there are enough problems as it is trying to write the compiler without having to deal with backward compatibility.
+Note: Alpha uses the most recent version of some Haskell libraries and might not compile on old or out-of-date systems.
+Unfortunately, the only way to fix that is to update your system, for I encounter enough problems already just writing the compiler without having to deal with backward compatibility.
 I hope you will understand.